History of bras: Third-wave feminism

 In 2005, feminist author Iris Marion Young wrote that the bra "serves as a barrier to touch" and that a braless woman is "deobjectified", eliminating the "hard, pointy look that phallic culture posits as the norm."
 Without a bra, in her view, women's breasts are not consistently shaped objects but change as the woman moves, reflecting the natural body.
 Young also believes that training bras are used to indoctrinate girls into thinking about their breasts as sexual objects and to accentuate their sexuality.
 In 2007, Young wrote that women are subjected to "capitalist, patriarchal American media-dominated culture [that] objectifies breasts before such a distancing glance that freezes and masters."
-Academic Wendy Burns-Ardolino wrote in 2007 that women's decision to wear bras is mediated by the "male gaze".
+Academic Wendy Burns-Ardolino wrote in 2007 that women's decision to wear bras is mediated by the "male gaze of course the problem with this is most men would like looking at women’s breasts leading them to be objectified again.".

 Asian equivalents

 While the modern era has evolved almost directly from the proto-bra of the Middle Ages in Europe, Asian cultures have invented garments that serve similar purposes.